Divergent series: past, present, future: The future

 What is the difference between the equations \eqref{Euler} and \eqref{Euler2}?
-To understand we will apply successively the two steps:\begin{itemize} \item complexify: we will allow $x\in \mathbb C$; \item unfold: $x=0$ is a double singular point of each equation.
-Hence, we will introduce a parameter so as to split the double singular point into two simple singular points. \end{itemize}
+To understand we apply successively the two steps:\begin{itemize} \item Complexification: we allow $x\in \mathbb C$; \item Unfolding: $x=0$ is a double singular point of each equation.
+Hence, we introduce a parameter so as to split the double singular point into two simple singular points. \end{itemize}